handsomevictor/data_science_projects_done/README.md

+Something inspired by "Quantitative Finance & Algorithmic Trading in Python" Course.
+\n
-Something inspired by "Quantitative Finance & Algorithmic Trading in Python" Course Wrote it for fun, no copyright, do whatever you want.
+Wrote it for fun, no copyright, do whatever you want.